Tax Trails - Self-Employment Income

 DIVIDENDS - Dividends on securities are not self-employment income unless you are a dealer in securities.

-FORMER INSURANCE SALESPERSONS - When a former insurance salesperson receives termination payments, these payments are not self-employment income if all of the following conditions are met: (1) you received the payments after your agreement to perform services for the company ended, (2) you did not perform any services for the company after your service agreement ended and before the end of the year in which you received the payment, (3) you entered into a covenant not to compete against the company for at least 1-year beginning on the date your service agreement ended, (4) the amount of the payments depended primarily on policies sold by you or credited to your account during the last year of your service agreement, or the extent to which those policies remain in force for some period after your service agreement ended, or both, and (5) the amount of the payments is not based upon length of service or overall earnings from service performed for the company.
+FORMER INSURANCE SALESPERSONS - When a former insurance salesperson receives termination payments, these payments are not self-employment income if all of the following conditions are met: (1) you received the payments after your agreement to perform services for the company ended because of services you performed as an insurance salesperson for the company, (2) you did not perform any services for the company after your service agreement ended and before the end of the year in which you received the payment, (3) you entered into a covenant not to compete against the company for at least one year beginning on the date your service agreement ended, (4) the amount of the payments depended primarily on policies sold by you or credited to your account during the last year of your service agreement, or the extent to which those policies remain in force for some period after your service agreement ended, or both, and (5) the amount of the payments is not based upon length of service or overall earnings from service performed for the company (regardless of whether eligibility for the payment depended on length of service).

 If you earn or receive income during the year that is not subject to withholding or you do not have enough tax withheld, you may have to pay estimated tax.
 If you do not pay enough tax during the year through withholding or by making estimated tax payments, you may have to pay a penalty.